Astawesegn/alx-system_engineering-devops/0x00-shell_basics/README.md

-this is shell basic command
+this project, describing what each script is doing